-The surprise announcement came Thursday as the company behind once-popular games such as "FarmVille" and "Words with Friends" reported that it lost 40 percent of its monthly active users in the second quarter, as it bleeds mobile gamers to aggressive rivals.
+The surprise announcement came as the company behind once-popular games such as "Farmville" and "Words with Friends" reported it lost 40 percent of its monthly active users in the second quarter, as it bleeds mobile gamers to aggressive rivals.

 Excluding certain items, Zynga posted a 1 cent per share loss, compared with a 1 cent profit a year ago.
 That was better than the 4 cent loss analysts expected, according to Thomson Reuters I/B/E/S.

 Zynga reported $188 million in bookings, which is a measure of the value of virtual goods bought by players during the three-month period ending June 30.
 That is a 38 percent drop from $302 million a year earlier.